-Adjustable Head Restraints Front Heated Seats-If Equipped
+Adjustable Head Restraints

+Front Heated Seats - If Equipped

-Heated seats provide comfort and warmth on cold days and can help soothe sore muscles and backs.
-The heaters provide the same heat level for both cushion and back.
-The front driver and passenger seats are heated.
-The controls for each heater are located near the bottom center of the instrument panel.
-After turning on the ignition, you can choose from High, Low, or Off heat settings.
+The controls for each heater are located near the bottom center of the instrument panel (below the heater/air conditioning controls).
+After turning the ignition ON, you can choose from High, Low, or Off heat settings.
 Amber LEDs on the side of each switch indicate the level of heat in use.
-Two LEDs are illuminated for high, one for low, and none for off.
-Pressing the switch once will select high-level heating.
+Two LEDs are illuminated for High, one for Low, and none for Off.